 Get Smooth Skin That Glows!

-On the hunt for that holy grail cream that makes you look younger?
-I’m not a doctor, and this post isn’t sponsored.
-It’s my personal opinion and I’m sharing it because it’s helped me and so many others get smooth, glowing skin at a fraction of the cost and inconvenience of needles or surgical treatments!
+It has helped me and so many others get smooth, glowing skin at a fraction of the cost and inconvenience of needles or surgical treatments!
 Always talk to your doctor before trying any prescription medication!
-Prescription retin a is the only cream proven to make your skin look younger, without surgery or expensive treatments!
+Prescription Retin A is the only cream proven to make your skin look younger, without surgery or expensive treatments!
 Retin a 0.05 is what I’m currently using.
 But I have been using this miracle cream since my early 20s.
 My doc originally prescribed it to me for oily skin and breakouts!
 I had no idea that I was actually preventing wrinkles all along!
 Thank you doctor!

 If you’re like me, you’ve probably wasted thousands a year on products trying to smooth out the fine lines around your mouth while also getting rid of oiliness and occasional pimples.
-My skin is stuck somewhere in between being young and old, and being oily and dry.
+My skin is stuck somewhere in between acting young and old, and being oily and dry.
 Lucky me.

 With each new beautifully packaged and ridiculously over-priced product, you end up with skin that looks better at first but after a while you’re dealing with the same damn skin problems.
 Til now- thanks to Retin A 0.05!